datawire/ambassador-docs/docs/emissary/1.13/topics/running/ambassador.md

 - X-EXPERIMENTAL
 ```

 If the upstream service responds with `x-my-header: 1`, Ambasasdor will return `X-MY-Header: 1` to the client.
 Similarly, if the upstream service responds with `X-Experimental: 1`, Ambasasdor will return `X-EXPERIMENTAL: 1` to the client.
-Finally, if the upstream service responds with a header for which there is no header case override, Ambassador will return the default, lowercase header.
+Finally, if the upstream service responds with a header for which there is no header case override, $productName$ will return the default, lowercase header.

 This configuration is helpful when dealing with clients that are sensitive to specific HTTP header casing.
 In general, this configuration should be avoided, if possible, in favor of updating clients to work correctly with HTTP headers in a case-insensitive way.